-Grant Funded Training
+Grant Funded Customs Training

-- to submit import and export declarations to HMRC
+- To submit import and export declarations to HMRC

-- to pay customs duties on importation into the UK
+- To pay customs duties on importation into the UK

-- to ensure their goods are correctly classified
+- To ensure their goods are correctly classified

 Our training meets all the requirements of the HMRC Training Grant and has been developed by an experienced ex-HMRC Customs Officer.
+We provided training and support throughout the last funding cycle and are listed with PWC and HMRC as a provider.

 - How Brexit will impact on your business – what are the legal requirements and easements provided by the UK